 That is to say that some attributes ‘cost’ more CA than others.
 Giving a boost to an attribute costs CA, and importantly reducing it free’s up CA. This excess CA then has an impact on the other attributes.
 Players have more ‘free’ CA so other attributes get boosted.
 Maybe only by a couple of CA points but by enough.
 According to one of the SI developers in the forum thread decisions is quite a heavily weighted attribute.
 This meant that our carefully controlled experiment had a spanner thrown in the works.

 From first glance it was obvious.
-As you can see above a player from Team F had attributes 2-3 higher in places than a player from Team A. The extra CA to spare had been spent giving teams E and F a boost of about 2.5 attribute points on average, across the board, compared to teams A and B. No longer were we just testing the impact of the decision attribute.
+As you can see above a player from Team F had attributes 2-3 higher in places than a player from Team A. The extra CA to spare had been spent giving teams E and F a boost of about 2.5 attribute points on average, across the board, compared to teams A and B. No longer were we just testing the impact of the decisions attribute.

 Looking in the editor made it even worse.
 The editor gives you a calculation of what a players CA should be based on the attributes already entered (the CA dependant attributes).
 On average players from teams E and F had 30 CA points to spare in comparision to teams A and B (who in some cases needed a boost of 8 CA points to account for the increased decisions attribute).

-So decision experiment 1 was completely debunked purely because we hadn’t taken into account the editor.
+After all that experiment 1 was completely debunked purely because we hadn’t taken into account the editor.
 We’d done our best to control variables but it had gone awry.
 We could have saved a lot of time by reading through that thread.
 Let that be a lesson: reading first, editing later.

 Experiment 2b: Decision Making

 It’s not over though.
-We can put this question of the role of decision making to bed quite easily.
+We can put this question of the role of decisions to bed quite easily.
 Once you have changed your key attributes the editor tells you the recommended CA. All we had to do was then edit the CA and PA of each player to that suggested value.
 Decisions would remain the value we set, as would the other key attributes for the positions at 10, but adjusting the CA would mean no other attributes would get an unfair and unplanned boost.

-For example, the suggested CA for our Keepers with 20 decision making was 108.
+For example, the suggested CA for our Keepers with 20 decisions was 108.
 But for the Keepers with 1 it was 60.
 A huge difference that explained our odd findings.
 These keepers had an extra 40 or so CA points to boost their other attributes in our original experiment.
 But by adjusting the CA, and PA to 108 and 60 respectively no other attributes would shift.

 We made the changes and normality returned.